acabanela/entrepreneurship-sp24-group3/README.md

-# entrepreneurship-sp24-group3

-Here's a basic README.md template for your project:

----
+# Entrepreneurship Spring 2024 Group3

 # Webcam Emotion Detection and Analysis

-This project aims to detect and analyze emotions in real-time using a webcam feed.
-It utilizes the DeepFace library for facial analysis and provides visualizations of detected emotions over time.
+This project aims to detect and analyze emotions in real-time using a webcam feed, with the objective of assisting children with Autism Spectrum Disorders in understanding facial expressions and corresponding emotions.
+Leveraging the DeepFace library for facial analysis, the system provides visualizations of detected emotions over time.

+## Main Functions:

+- Static Photo Analysis: Upload a static photo to receive detected emotion/facial expression feedback.
+- Real-time Video Analysis: Utilize your webcam for live streaming video analysis and immediate feedback on detected emotions/facial expressions.

 ## Features